GNOME/blueprint-compiler/docs/translations.rst

    --keyword=_
    --keyword=C_:1c,2

-If you're using Meson's i18n module, you can use the 'glib' preset:
+If you're using Meson's `i18n module <https://mesonbuild.com/i18n-module.html#i18ngettext>`_, you can use the 'glib' preset:

 .. code-block:: meson.build